tcnksm/go-readwise-reader/README.md

 `go-readwise-reader` is a Go package to interact with [Readwise Reader API](https://readwise.io/reader_api).

-*NOTE*: This is mainly personal usage for own automation.
+*NOTE: This is unofficial and mainly for personal usage for own automation.*

 ## Install